chesslablab/chess-api/docs/index.md

 Similar to the [PHP Chess Server](https://chess-server.docs.chesslablab.org/), it can be hosted on a custom domain.
 However, while the chess server handles multiple concurrent connections based on real-time commands, the API endpoints may take a little longer to execute — for example, a file download or a database query.

+A MySQL chess database needs to be set up as per the [Chess Data](https://chess-data.docs.chesslablab.org/seed-the-tables-with-data/) docs.

 ## Components Based Design

 The PHP Chess API has been created using the [Symfony](https://symfony.com/) framework, which is a set of reusable PHP components.